 In 2007 BT Governance Advisory Service became known as Regnan – Governance Research & Engagement, jointly owned by BTIM and seven other institutional investors.

-BT Investment Management has been certified by RIAA according to the strict disclosure practices required under the Responsible Investment Certification Program.
-See http://www.responsibleinvestment.org for details and visit www.responsiblereturns.com.au for a more information about our certified products.
+Several BT Investment Management products have been certified by RIAA according to the strict disclosure practices required under the Responsible Investment Certification Program.
+See www.responsibleinvestment.org for details and visit www.responsiblereturns.com.au for a more information about our certified products.

 - BT Australian Sustainable Share Fund

 - BT Sustainable Conservative Fund.

 BTIM’s Share Funds adopt a ‘Best of Sector’ investment approach, evaluating Australian companies based on environmental and social criteria as well as financial performance.
 They use the same investment process as BTIM’s flagship Australian equities products with the addition of sustainability screens.
 The negative screen effectively determines the investment universe.
 The positive screen identifies companies for active consideration, given their focus on the production of sustainable goods and services.
 Examples of positively screened companies include those that derive greater than 20% of their revenue from sustainable technologies, products and services.
 BTIM offers two investment strategies in socially responsible investing: Sustainability and Ethical.
 The table below summarises the key aspects of these different approaches: